Who Decides Who Is Willing?

 Why It Matters Here

-This isn’t just about policy; it’s about our way of life.
-For those of us who value the silence of the bush, the safety of our local aquifers, and the ability to hunt and fish without the shadow of a Deep Geological Repository, the definition of ‘willingness’ is everything.
-If the Revell Site is expanded to include other types of radioactive waste, as recent federal strategies suggest, the impact on Melgund Township could be even greater than originally discussed.
-We deserve to know that our water and our safety are not being traded for a ‘satisfied’ milestone in a corporate report.
+This isn’t just about policy; it’s about ways of life.
+For those of who value the silence of the bush, the safety of our local aquifers, and the ability to hunt and fish without the shadow of a Deep Geological Repository, the definition of ‘willingness’ is everything.
+If the Revell Site is expanded to include other types of radioactive waste, as recent federal strategies suggest, the impact on communities like ours in Melgund Township and across the Northwestern Ontario region could be even greater than originally discussed.

 Have Your Say